quinoqg/nmbse/content/registration.md

 ### Online

 Can't make it to London?
-The workshop will be **livestreamed via Cassyni** through the Imperial College Cassyni page.
+The workshop will be **livestreamed via Cassyni** through the [workshop's Cassyni page](https://cassyni.com/s/nmbse-workshop).
 Online attendees will be able to watch all talks in real time.

 <!-- ## How to Register